 8. Fava (vegetarian, found in Santorini)

 A recipe doesn’t need much to be yummy.
-And Santorini’s fava is the proof for this argument.
+And Santorini’s fava is proof for this argument.
 A visit in Santorini would be a unique experience, even if the food was mediocre.
 But how can this happen, when all the vegetables grow in the fertile volcanic soil, under the Aegean breeze?
 The result is top quality and extremely tasty products, with fava being one of them.
 For those who never tried, “fava” (or “fava beans”) is a legume, closer to lentils than beans, which grows in abundance in Santorini.
 It a natural gift to the island and has a protected designation of origin.
 Fava was included in the diet of the ancient Minoan civilization, and this Greek food comes to our plate in the same way that ancient Greeks used to prepare it.
-Used in many recipes, you can taste it with eggplant sauce, with rice, in an omelet, or in it’s simpler – and probably the best way to eat: Plain mushed fava beans, “married” with caramelized or fresh onions and capers.
+Used in many recipes, you can taste it with eggplant sauce, with rice, in an omelet, or in it’s simpler – and probably the best way to eat: Plain mashed fava beans, “married” with caramelized or fresh onions and capers.
 A divine and authentic Greek food, that one must try, whether vegetarian or not.

 7. Pligouri with pork (meat, found in Kos)

-“Pligouri” (also known as bulgur) is a groat made usually from crashed durum wheat.
+“Pligouri” (also known as bulgur) is a groat made usually from crushed durum wheat.
 It is a very healthy Greek food and one of the tastier whole grains.
 It is widely known that Greece and Turkey have a lot of ingredients in common, with pligouri being one of them.
 You can find pligouri in many traditional taverns in Greece, but its pork version is one of Kos specialties, and while on the island it’s a dish you need to try.
 The pligouri with pork is considered a festive dish and is mainly prepared in the homes of Kos during big celebrations, but you can easily find it in almost every restaurant of the island.
 Samos has a similar dish, but the main difference (which really adds to the taste) is that Kos chefs add chickpeas in the durum wheat mix.
 The secret for this dish with the mouthwatering and full flavor is that the pork is boiled with its bones, producing an excellent stock in which the pligouri is cooked.
 Another small secret is that an amount of pork butter is added at the end – and when you hear “butter”, the result is always yummy.

 6. Ntakos (vegetarian, found in Crete)